sunknudsen/ghost-store/README.md

 # ghost-store

-## Sell downloads and master classes on Ghost.
+## Sell downloads and masterclasses on Ghost.

 [Ghost](https://ghost.org/) is an amazing open source publication platform used by content creators to monetize their content.

-Selling downloads and master classes is not currently possible on Ghost so I created ghost-store to scratch my own itch.
+Selling downloads and masterclasses is not currently possible on Ghost so I created ghost-store to scratch my own itch.

 Implementing ghost-store it not straightforward… this repo was made public so other technologists don’t have to go down the rabbit hole like I did.